Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Feelings — How do they feel?

 The heart shape represents character emotions.
-Children explore how feelings change throughout the story, building empathy and emotional vocabulary.
+Students explore how feelings change throughout the story, building empathy and emotional vocabulary.
 Understanding character feelings adds depth and makes stories more engaging.

 T